Northampton County, North Carolina: Government and politics

 Northampton County is a member of the regional Upper Coastal Plain Council of Governments.
 Northampton is a traditionally Democratic county, being one of only two counties in the state won by George McGovern during his 1972 landslide loss.
-Apart from several contiguous counties in South Texas; Northampton County is the only county in the United States to vote Democratic in every presidential election over the past century; the last Democratic candidate to lose the county was William Jennings Bryan in 1896.
-Apart from Hubert Humphrey and McGovern who received no more than 51 percent, every Democratic nominee in the past century has received at least 60 percent of the county's vote.
+Apart from two counties in South Texas, Northampton County is the only county in the United States to vote Democratic in every presidential election over the past century; the last Democratic candidate to lose the county was William Jennings Bryan in 1896.
+Apart from Hubert Humphrey and McGovern who received just over 51 percent, every Democratic nominee in the past century has received at least 55 percent of the county's vote.
+Northampton County has the longest ongoing Democratic voting streak in the United States after Starr County, Texas flipped Republican in 2024.

-Northampton County is part of North Carolina's 1st congressional district, which has a Cook Partisan Voting Index of D+3 and has been represented by a Democratic Congressman since 1899.
-It is currently represented by Donald G. Davis.
-In the North Carolina House of Representatives, Northampton County lies within the 27th District, which also covers Halifax County and is represented by Democrat Michael H. Wray.
-In the North Carolina Senate, Northampton County lies within the 3rd Senate district, represented by Democrat Erica Smith-Ingram.
+Northampton County is part of North Carolina's 1st congressional district, which has a Cook Partisan Voting Index of R+1 and has been represented by a Democratic Congressman since 1899.
+It is currently represented by Don Davis.
+In the North Carolina House of Representatives, Northampton County lies within the 27th district, which also covers Halifax County and is represented by Democrat Michael H. Wray.
+In the North Carolina Senate, Northampton County lies within the 3rd district, represented by Republican Bobby Hanig.

 Education

 The North Carolina Department of Public Instruction rated the county school system as "low-performing" for the 2021–2022 school year.
+A school system is considered low-performing if a majority of its schools are.
+A school is considered low-performing if it receives a D or F, unless it has exceeded expectations.
+Each of the schools had "met expectations" except where specified otherwise.

+The department's appraisal of the schools was as follows: